giovanebmilani/hanncho-ecommerce/README.md

 ## About this project

 This repository is the frontend of Hanncho Clothing e-commerce project. \
-This project also has an backend (in private repo) that implements integration with Google Merchant Service for promoting the brand's products. \
+This project also has an backend (in private repo) built with the concepts of Clean Architecture, and has as one of its features the integration with Google Merchant Service for promoting the brand's products. \
 The entire infrastructure was defined using AWS.

 This project is part of my personal portfolio.